The Deposition (The Office): Plot

-After his girlfriend Jan Levinson (Melora Hardin) sues her former employer Dunder Mifflin for wrongful termination, Michael Scott (Steve Carell) finds himself forced by Jan to be a witness against his employer.
-Ryan Howard (B. J. Novak) wants to make sure Michael will not say anything to harm Dunder Mifflin even though Michael is Jan's boyfriend.
-Toby Flenderson (Paul Lieberstein) comes along as the HR representative, against Michael's protests.
+After his girlfriend Jan Levinson sues her former employer Dunder Mifflin for wrongful termination, she calls on Michael Scott to be a witness against his employer.
+Ryan Howard wants to make sure Michael will not say anything to harm Dunder Mifflin even though Michael is Jan's boyfriend.
+Toby Flenderson comes along as the HR representative, against Michael's protests.
 The deposition goes well for Jan at first, as she claims that she was terminated due to discrimination over her breast augmentation.
 To counter evidence that she had a romantic relationship with Michael before they disclosed it to corporate, Jan submits Michael's personal diary, which she brought to the deposition without his knowledge or permission.
-Likewise, Michael had submitted the leaked topless photo of Jan which was circulated amongst the branch in Back from Vacation, unbeknownst to Jan, angering her.
-Michael gets further incensed against Jan when he learns that she gave him a scathing performance review after they had begun dating, claiming that he is unfit for his current position and should be demoted to sales.
-Michael learns he was never a contender when interviewing for Jan's former position at the corporate office, with the CFO insisting repeatedly that he is a nice guy, but ultimately unsuited for the position.
+Michael gets further incensed against Jan when he learns that she gave him a scathing performance review after they had begun dating, recommending he be demoted to sales.
+Michael learns he was never a contender when interviewing for Jan's former position at the corporate office, with the CFO saying that he is a nice guy, but unsuited for the position.
 Michael defends the company anyway, later stating that "you expect to get screwed by your company, but you never expect to get screwed by your girlfriend."
-Jan and Michael drive home, clearly angry at each other over the events of the day.
+Jan and Michael drive home, angry at each other over the events of the day.

-Back at the Scranton, Pennsylvania branch of Dunder Mifflin, Jim Halpert (John Krasinski) repeatedly loses to warehouse foreman Darryl Philbin (Craig Robinson) at ping pong, prompting Darryl's girlfriend Kelly Kapoor (Mindy Kaling) to gloat to Jim's girlfriend Pam Beesly (Jenna Fischer) over her boyfriend's superior skills.
+Back at the Scranton, Pennsylvania branch of Dunder Mifflin, Jim Halpert repeatedly loses to warehouse foreman Darryl Philbin at ping pong, prompting Darryl's girlfriend Kelly Kapoor to gloat to Jim's girlfriend Pam Beesly over her boyfriend's superior skills.
 Unable to tolerate Kelly's trash-talk, Pam builds a makeshift ping pong table in the conference room for Jim to practice against other office employees.
-Throughout the day, Jim practices against his coworkers, eventually discovering Dwight Schrute's (Rainn Wilson) prowess at the game.
+Throughout the day, Jim practices against his coworkers, eventually discovering Dwight Schrute's prowess at the game.
 When Jim and Darryl have a rematch, Jim again loses to Darryl.
 Fed up with Kelly's continued taunting, Pam challenges her to a game of ping pong, but the two play poorly.
 Jim and Darryl quickly get bored of watching them and decide to play ping pong in the conference room.
-The episode concludes with Dwight playing a high-intensity game of ping pong against his cousin Mose Schrute (Michael Schur), with the two at an apparent stalemate.
+Dwight plays a high-intensity game of ping pong against his cousin Mose Schrute, with the two at an apparent stalemate.